gabrielemucho/Python-Lessons-for-SHAPE-students/README.md

 The materials were designed with several objectives in mind:

     Help students build confidence;
-    Teach hwo to navigate the several coding environments but most importantly Anaconda3;
+    Teach how to navigate the several coding environments but most importantly Anaconda3;
     Pprovide plenty of repetition and recycling of typically difficult topics and skills;
     Show applied contexts in which the code skills taught on this module could be used;
     Equip with creative and applied additional activities;